The online version of the FAFSA is available at www.fafsa.ed.gov. The FAFSA school code for Central is 001850.

 You should complete the Free Application for Federal Student Aid (FAFSA) listing Central College (001850) as one college to receive the results.
 In addition, you and your parents may be required to submit copies of federal income tax transcripts if selected for verification by the federal processor.

 Incoming freshmen and transfer students are encouraged to submit the FAFSA by March 1.
 Iowa residents must file the FAFSA prior to July 1 for need-based state aid.

 No. You may complete the application using reasonable estimates of income.
 If this is done, please understand that final results using actual tax figures may change the student aid award.
 You may need to submit copies of your tax return at a later date if you are selected for verification.

 The monthly payment plan at Central College is a tuition management plan that gives your family the option of dividing the cost of yearly tuition into nine or ten monthly payments, beginning in July or August of the academic year.
 To learn more about the monthly payment plan, call 641-628-5185.

 The Office of Student Employment maintains a listing of part-time jobs on campus and in the community.
 There are usually opportunities on campus, but students with financial need are given priority.

 Institutional scholarship aid is not awarded for summer session classes.
-Students with remaining Pell Grant or federal loan eligibility may receive these funds for summer enrollment.
-Parent loans and private alternative loans are the major forms of aid for summer enrollment.
 The tuition costs for summer classes are heavily discounted.